kornerr/xamarin-reactive-example/README.md

 Overview
 --------

-Xamarin Reactive Example is a simple application that I use to research how well Xamarin and ReactiveUI play for Android and iOS.
+This is a simple application that I use to research how well Xamarin and ReactiveUI play for Android and iOS.

 Currently this application: